theheking/intro-to-python/practical_overview/4_Missing_Filled.md

 ## Dealing with missing data

-Most real world data has lots of missing values and this can be an issue, in this notebook we'll go through how to deal with missing data.
+Most real-world data has lots of missing values, and this can be an issue; in this notebook, we'll go through how to deal with missing data.

+Objectives
+1. What NaN values are
+2. How they might be represented
+3. What this means for your work
+4. How to replace NaN values, if desired
+5. How to use to_csv to write manipulated data to a file.